William Horn

 William Austin Horn (1841–1922) was an Australian mining magnate, pastoralist, politician, author, sculptor and philanthropist.
 Somewhat eccentric, in 1892 he was the donor of a copy of Antonio Canova's Venus, Adelaide's then controversial first public statue, which is still on display on North Terrace, Adelaide.
 Horn also built Wairoa, Aldgate, known for its magnificent gardens and captured in a watercolour by William Tibbits.

 Family

 Horn was born 26 February 1841 at Menaroo (an old name for the Monaro district), New South Wales, to Edward Kirk Horn, a storekeeper, and his wife Emily, née Austin.
 The family moved to South Australia in 1852, where Horn was educated at the Collegiate School of St Peter.

 On 24 September 1879 in St Andrews Church, Walkerville, he married Penelope Elizabeth Belt; they had two daughters and six sons.

 In 1896 he sold Wairoa and relinquished all of his official positions in Adelaide.
 From 1898 he lived at Wimbledon Park House in England.
 He returned briefly to Adelaide in 1901, and in 1907 to sell his Walkerville house, Holmwood.
 He held that "an Australian is simply an Englishman born in the sun".
 He died on 23 December 1922 in London.

+Extended family

+Edward Kirk Horn (c.
+1809 – March 1882) was married to Emily Horn, née Austin.
+Their children included: